-Additional methods that the Department may use to monitor local personnel evaluation systems are (i) integrating information about evaluation systems into accountability and improvement efforts, including, if applicable, the school and District performance reports, required pursuant to section 22-11-503, C.R.S., and (ii) incorporating monitoring data into school and District Unified Improvement Plans.
+Additional methods that the Department may use to monitor local personnel evaluation systems are (i) integrating information about evaluation systems into accountability and improvement efforts, including, if applicable, the school and district performance reports, required pursuant to section 22-11-503, C.R.S., and (ii) incorporating monitoring data into school and School District Unified Improvement Plans.

 - 6.04 (A)School Districts and BOCES shall submit data, as requested by the Department, to allow said monitoring to occur and the Department will report this data on the SchoolView data portal.
-In order to report required data to the Department, School Districts and BOCES shall categorize all Teachers they employ as a Teacher of record and/or contributing professional, using the statewide definitions of those terms that are established by the Department. - 6.04 (B)The Department shall only publicly report data related to Performance Evaluation Ratings in the aggregate at the school-, District- and state-level, and shall not publicly report this data for cohorts smaller than five Educators. - 6.04 (C) The Department shall publish online the results of these monitoring efforts on or before September 2015, and annually thereafter.
-At a minimum, monitoring efforts shall focus on the following objectives and include the following analysis:
+In order to report required data to the Department, School Districts and BOCES shall categorize all Teachers they employ as either a teacher of record and/or contributing professional, using the statewide definitions of those terms that are established by the Department. - 6.04 (B)The Department shall only publicly report data related to Performance Evaluation Ratings in the aggregate at the school-, district- and state-level, and shall not publicly report this data for cohorts smaller than five educators. - 6.04 (C) The Department shall publish online the results of these monitoring efforts on or before September 2015, and annually thereafter.
+At a minimum, monitoring efforts shall focus on the following objectives and include an analysis of the following analysis: - 6.04 (C) (1) Increase the effectiveness of all educators, the progress of which may be evaluated using the following data: - 6.04 (C) (1) (a) the number of educators assigned to each Performance Evaluation Rating and how those numbers change over time: - 6.04 (C) (1) (b) information concerning Teacher and Principal retention, correlated with Performance Evaluation Ratings and reasons Teachers and Principals leave districts and schools; and